romsto/Speculative-Decoding/README.md

 To change the models used, you can change the `target_model_name` and `drafter_model_name` in the `infer.py` file.
 Be careful to change the generate methods to encoder-decoder models if you are using encoder-decoder models.

+## Known issues
+### Cache feature
+The cache feature is very inconsistent and sometimes incorrectly implemented in huggingface transformers (mainly depending on the model).
+This can lead to incorrect results or even errors when using the cache feature.
+To avoid this issue, you can disable the cache feature by setting `use_cache=False` in the generate methods.
+This will slow down the generation but will avoid any cache-related issues.

 ## Did you find any bug?